Cloudco Entertainment: As Those Characters From Cleveland (1980s)

-As AG Properties (2000s-2015)
+As AG Properties (2000s–2015)

-AG Properties in 2001 named DIC Entertainment as the licensing agent for Strawberry Shortcake.
+In 2001, AG Properties named DIC Entertainment as the licensing agent for Strawberry Shortcake.

-With DIC merging with Cookie Jar thus transfers the rights, the company sued.
-In the settlement, AG agreed to sell Shortcake, the Care Bears and the Sushi Pack crime-fighting characters to Cookie Jar for $195 million with payment due September 30, 2008.
-Cookie Jar could not come up with the financing, but continued to claim to have Shortcake licensing rights.
-AG found a new buyer of Shortcake and the Bears in MoonScoop, while settling with Cookie Jar with AG to buy out its rights to Shortcake.
+With DIC merging with Cookie Jar, thus transferring the rights, the company sued.
+In the settlement, AG agreed to sell the Strawberry Shortcake franchise (along with Care Bears and Sushi Pack) to Cookie Jar for $195 million with payment due September 30, 2008.
+Cookie Jar could not come up with the financing, but continued to claim to have licensing rights to Strawberry Shortcake.
+AG found a new buyer in the form of French company MoonScoop, while settling with Cookie Jar with AG to buy out its rights to Strawberry Shortcake.
 MoonScoop was to pay part of the purchases price to allow AG to pay Cookie Jar for its rights.
-Missing that deadline, AG back out of the deal as MoonScoop attempt to complete the deal by the full payment deadline of June 7, 2009.
+Missing that deadline, AG backed out of the deal as MoonScoop attempted to complete the deal by the full payment deadline of June 7, 2009.
 MoonScoop sued with American Greetings winning the case in November 2012.

-AG Properties by September 19, 2012 became global licensing agent for Pūkeko Pictures’ The WotWots as they sublicensed the property to EXIM Licensing Group in the Latin America region, Segal Licensing in Canada, Stella Projects in the Australian and New Zealand region.
+By September 19, 2012, AG Properties became the global licensing agent for Pūkeko Pictures’ The WotWots as they sub-licensed the property to EXIM Licensing Group in the Latin America region, Segal Licensing in Canada and Stella Projects in Australian and New Zealand.

-Sean Gorman was promoted to president of AG Properties in June 2013 with the mandate to add boy franchises.
+Sean Gorman was promoted to president of AG Properties in June 2013 with the mandate to add franchises geared towards a young male demographic.
 Gorman was hired in 2007 as vice president, entertainment production and development.

-In 2006, senior designer Jeff Harter pitched Packages from Planet X and Boy Girl Dog Cat Mouse Cheese to AG Properties.
-Packages from Planet X eventually was licensed and produced for Disney XD by DHX Media in Vancouver and Disney and premiered on July 13, 2013.
-Boy Girl Dog Cat Mouse Cheese would spend many years in development before CBBC and Gulli co-commissioned the series in October 2018, which is co-produced with Watch Next Media in France and Kavaleer Productions in Ireland, and premiered on October 31, 2019.
+Packages from Planet X was produced for Disney XD by Vancouver-based DHX Media and Disney, and premiered on July 13, 2013.
 In January 2012, American Greetings Properties and Exim Licensing Group international licensing agent signed a Holly Hobbie publishing deal with V & R Editoras for most of Latin America and the Caribbean.

-AG Properties had licensed Lion Forge Comics the Care Bears, Madball and Packages from Planet X for titles under their Roar Comics all-ages imprint for release in late 2014.
+AG Properties licensed to Lion Forge Comics Care Bears, Madballs and Packages from Planet X for titles under their Roar Comics all-ages imprint for release in late 2014.

 On February 3, 2015, Iconix Brand Group signed a definitive agreement to acquire the Strawberry Shortcake brand and related intangible assets from AG Properties for US$105 million.
 DHX Media (now WildBrain) would eventually acquire the franchise in 2017 as part of their buyout of Iconix's entertainment assets, which also included an 80% majority stake in Peanuts owner Peanuts Worldwide.